High-Dimensional Inference in Bayesian Networks: Subgroup Separation Scheme

 \section{Subgroup Separation Scheme}

-In this section, we show how the graphical properties of a Bayesian network can be exploited to reduce the number of sampled variables in importance sampling.
+In this section, we show how the graphical properties of a Bayesian network can be exploited to reduce computational complexity of marginalization.
 Firstly, we show which nodes do not contribute to the marginal probability distribution and exclude them from further calculations.
-Secondly, by exploiting the concept of d-separation \citep{pearl1988}, we show how the variables in the graph can be split into subsets that are independent of each other in the estimation of the marginal probability distribution.
-Thirdly, we develop a divide-and-conquer formalism that allows inferring each subset of variables independently; the reduced dimension of some of the subsets allows us to efficiently apply exact inference on parts of the estimation.
+Secondly, by exploiting the concept of d-separation \citep{pearl1988}, we show how the variables in the graph can be split into subsets that are independent of each other in the marginalization.
+Thirdly, we develop a divide-and-conquer formalism that allows inferring each subset of variables independently; the reduced dimension of the subsets allows us to efficiently apply exact inference on parts of the calculation.